 The importance of health insurance cannot be stressed upon enough, not only because it makes falling sick affordable (horrible thing to say but think about it) but also because of tax benefits.

 Lastly, kudos on getting this far in this article.
 How you’ve grown up!
 Yes, you may feel proud now.
 In reality, this topic is very vast and technical with so many clauses and subsections that you will soon need a senior citizen health plan if we don’t draw a line somewhere.
-You can read all about it here though, at your own time.

 Being an adult can suck alright.
 But count on us to make it a little easier for you.